ray-x/lsp_signature.nvim/README.md

 ```

 ### Q&A:

 Q: What is the default colorscheme in screenshot:

 A: [aurora](https://github.com/ray-x/aurora)

 Q: I can not see border after enable border = "single"

 A: Try another colorscheme (e.g. colorscheme aurora, or colorscheme luna).
 If issue persists, please submit an issue

 Q: It is not working 😡

 A: Here is some trouble shooting: https://github.com/ray-x/lsp_signature.nvim/issues/1

 If you are using JDTLS, please read this: issue [#97](https://github.com/ray-x/lsp_signature.nvim/issues/97)

 Q:I do not like the pop window background highlight, how to change it?

 A: Redefine your `NormalFloat` and `FloatBorder`, esp if your colorscheme dose not define it.

 Q: How to change parameter highlight

-A: By default, the highlight is using "Search" defined in your colorscheme, you can either override "Search" or
+A: By default, the highlight is using "LspSignatureActiveParameter" defined in your colorscheme, you can either override "LspSignatureActiveParameter" or
-define, e.g. use `IncSearch`  on_attach({ hi_parameter = "IncSearch"})
+define, e.g. use `IncSearch` setup({ hi_parameter = "IncSearch"})

 Q: I can not see 🐼 in virtual text